Miss M Wright, Head of Geography

 – Barack Obama

-Our Geography curriculum is designed to develop children’s curiosity and fascination about the world and its people that will remain with them for the rest of their lives.
-We aim to teach them powerful geographical knowledge and skills in order to enable them to become responsible global citizens.
-In Key Stage 3 we focus on developing student ability to “think like a geographer.”
+Our Geography curriculum is designed to develop studentβs curiosity and fascination about the world, its people and the relationship between them.
+We aim to teach students powerful geographical knowledge and skills in order to enable them to become responsible global citizens.
+In Key Stage 3 we focus on developing studentβs ability to βthink like a geographerβ.Β

 Cookie | Duration | Description |